Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Results

 \paragraph{Misspecified distributions do not impact on random effect estimation.}

 When the true random effect distribution is t-Student, the standard deviation of the Gaussian distribution will be estimated so that the Gaussian distribution matches the original distribution, as illustrated in Figure~\ref{fig:REdistrib}.
 This results in similar estimated distributions despite misestimated standard deviations.
-This result is consistent with the LMM literature (e.g.\citealp{schielzeth2020robustness}).
+This result is consistent with the LMM literature in which misspecification of random effects distribution has a limited impact on model estimates~\citep {schielzeth2020robustness}.